Jahnavi-Gurappagari/Self-Watering-Plant-System/README.md

         .
 Blynk app (for remote monitoring)

-Connections and Setup
+(IV) Connections and Setup

-Hardware Connections
+a) Hardware Connections

   1. Soil Moisture Sensor: